Complete Nazi Party Reichstag Election Results

 The Nazi Party merges with another ultranationalist party to participate in the Reichstag election.
 Meanwhile, Hitler was in prison for the failed Beer Hall Putsch during this time.
 And he has made it ultra-clear that he opposes any election and that a parliamentary form of government is not the way forward for Germany.

-In any case, the election took place, and both parties garnered 6.5% of the total votes, resulting in 32 Reichstag deputies: 10 for the NSDAP and the rest for the other parties.
+In any case, the election took place, and both parties garnered 6.5% of the total votes, resulting in 32 Reichstag deputies out of a total of 472: 10 for the NSDAP and the rest for the other parties.

 Ian Kershaw, in Hitler Hubris, called this result a good one for an obscure party like the Nazi Party, attributing it to Hitler’s beer hall putsch trial, which propelled him to the national stage.